mui/material-ui/docs/data/joy/migration/migrating-default-theme.md

 });
 ```

 The reason behind this restructure is to make the levels more consistent and easier to use.
-The `h1` through `h4` levels are intended to be used for page headings, while the `title-*` and `body-*` levels are intended to be used as page paragraphs and as texts in components.
+The `h1` through `h4` levels are intended to be used for page headings, while the `title-*` and `body-*` levels are intended to be used as page paragraphs and as component texts.

 The `title-*` and `body-*` levels are designed to be composable which align perfectly with each size of the `SvgIcon` component:

 {{"demo": "TitleBodyIconExample.js"}}

-## Shadow
+### Shadow

-The shadow scale remains the same but each value has been changed.
-If you want to add the old shadow scale back, you can do so by adding the following to your theme:
+The shadow scale remains the same but all values have been changed.

+To keep the old shadow scale, add the following to your theme:

 ```js
 extendTheme({